-Occasionally, if your vulval area is very painful, you may have your biopsy taken under a general anaesthetic.
+If the vulval area is painful, you may have your biopsy taken under a general anaesthetic.

 You may also feel sore.
 Painkillers or a warm bath can help.